Kerner (grape): Wine

-Color

 Transparent straw yellow, sometimes with golden reflex.

-Aromas

-Pronounced varietal bouquet, often with a Muscat tone; fresh aromas offer a tasty blend of mixed white fruits, with hints of apple, grapefruit and a tropical whiff of mango.
+Pronounced varietal bouquet, often with a Muscat tone.

-Taste

-Resembling Riesling, Kerner wines are fresh, racy and fruity, but yet milder in acidity and showing more body.
+The flavour of Kerner resembles Riesling in having a bright and fruity flavour, but have a lower acidity and are described as having a more full taste.

 Synonyms

 Kerner is known under the following synonyms: Herold Triumpf, Herold Weiss, Schiava Grossa x Riesling Renano WE 25/30, Trollinger x Riesling Renano WE S 25/30, WE S 2530, Weinsberg S 25-30, Weißer Herold.

 Offspring

 The variety Kernling is a mutation of Kerner.
 Three varieties have been created by crossing Kerner with other varieties: Juwel and Silcher are both Kerner x Silvaner (but not identical, since each seed plant acquires a different combination of genetic material from its parents) and Roter Milan is Kerner x Pinot noir.